Compactly generated tensor t-structures on the derived category of a Noetherian scheme: A class of tensor t-structures in X

 The following lemma is a modification of \cite[Lemma 5.5.1]{TT90}.
 To illustrate the difference we write the proof in a similar fashion as in \cite{TT90}.

 \begin{lemma} For any $F$ in \perfn U there exists a perfect complex $\bar{ F}$ in \perfn U such that $F \oplus \bar F$ has an extension in \perfn X. \end{lemma}

 \begin{proof} Let $j : U \rar X$ be the open immersion.
 Consider ${\bf{R}}j_*F$ on $X$.
-This is cohomologically bounded below with quasi coherent cohomology.
+This is cohomologically bounded below with quasi-coherent cohomology.
 The same is true for $\tau ^{\leq N} {\bf{R}}j_*F$, so we can apply \cite[Corollary 2.3.3]{TT90}, which says, there is a directed system of strict perfect complexes $\{E_{\alpha}\}$ bounded above by $N$ such that

 Applying the exact functor $j^*$ we get,

 As $F$ is perfect the isomorphism $F \rar \varinjlim j^*E_{\alpha}$ must factor through some $j^* E_{\alpha}$.
 Since every monomorphism splits in a triangulated category, there is an object $\bar F$ such that $F \oplus \bar F \cong j^*E_{\alpha}$.
 As $\perfn U$ is a thick preaisle $\bar F \in \perfn U$ and $E_{\alpha}$ is an extension of $F \oplus \bar F$ in $\perfn X$. \end{proof}